vitessio/website/content/en/docs/overview/concepts.md

 The *replication graph* identifies the relationships between master databases and their respective replicas.
 During a master failover, the replication graph enables Vitess to point all existing replicas to a newly designated master database so that replication can continue.

-## Topology Service
+## Topology Service (TOPO)

-The [*Topology Service*](../../user-guides/topology-service) is a set of backend processes running on different servers.
+The [*Topology Service*](../../user-guides/topology-service) (also referred to as the lock service) is a set of backend processes running on different servers.
 Those servers store topology data and provide a distributed locking service.

 Vitess uses a plug-in system to support various backends for storing topology data, which are assumed to provide a distributed, consistent key-value store.
 By default, our [local example](../../tutorials/local) uses the ZooKeeper plugin, and the [Kubernetes example](../../tutorials/kubernetes) uses etcd.